AbhayKumar05/react-js/README.md

 Bundles the app for production in the `build` folder.\
 It optimizes the build for the best performance.
 Your app is ready to go live!

-### `npm run eject`

-**Warning: Once you eject, you can't go back!**\
-This command will copy all the configuration files and dependencies right into your project, giving you full control.
-Use it only if you need to customize the build tool and configuration.

 ## Make it a Progressive Web App

 Want to make this a Progressive Web App?
 Check out the guide [here](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app) - still working on it.

-## Advanced Configuration

-If you need more control over the configuration, take a look [here](https://facebook.github.io/create-react-app/docs/advanced-configuration) - still working on it.

 ## LinkedIn